ouven/akka-visualmailbox/.doctmpl/README.md

 akka.actor.default-mailbox.mailbox-type = "de.aktey.akka.visualmailbox.VisualMailboxType"
 ```

-It will collect your mailbox data and sent it in chunks of 40 data sets or at least every second to the visualization server.
+It will collect your mailbox data and send it in chunks of 40 data sets or at least every second to the visualization server.

 ## visualization
 The visualisation component receives the mailbox data at `udp://localhost:60009`, which can be changed in the application.conf by overriding